 Exhibitions for young and old during the Christmas holidays

-Every year, January is synonymous with initiative... and not just because exercise is one of our good intentions!
-Every year, and perhaps more than ever this year, January makes us long for a new beginning, full of discoveries and challenges.
+Every year, spring is synonymous with initiative... and not just because exercise is one of our good intentions!
+Every year, and perhaps more than ever this year, the first signs of spring makes us long for a new beginning, full of discoveries and challenges.
 This week we're doing something really special: a bike ride along the most beautiful modernist buildings of Uccle.
 An architectural trail along numerous dream homes with modernist linework.
 Brush the dust off your bike and ride along the streets of Brussels with us!

 Duration of the tour > about 35 minutes